CWHP Home | Alphabetical Index | Topical Index

 on the telephone and helped organize his company.
 Mabel and Alexander became

-romantically involved and at first her parents opposed the marriage objecting
+romantically involved, and at first her parents opposed the marriage objecting

-to the age disparity and fearing that their children would be deaf, since Bell’s
+to the age disparity and fearing that their children would be deaf (since Bell’s

-mother was congenitally deaf, but the two were engaged in 1875.
-In 1877, Bell
+mother was congenitally deaf), but the two were engaged in 1875.
+In 1877, the

-who lived into adulthood.
+lived into adulthood.

 Mabel supported her husband in his work, notably